eevee/blog/_posts/2011-04-17:architectural-fallacies.markdown

 I had a similar exchange with someone else, more recently.
 He ran into this slightly obscure pitfall:

+$$code(lang=python, style=friendly, linenums=true)
 counter = 0
 def count():
     counter = counter + 1
     print "I have been called", counter, "times!"

 count()
+$$/code

-This function will raise a `NameError`, claiming that `counter` doesn't exist on line 3.
+This function will raise a `UnboundLocalError`, claiming that `counter` doesn't exist on line 3.
 If you don't know why, try to figure it out.

 ...

 It's because Python doesn't have variable declaration.
 Instead, variables are automatically declared if they're assigned to anywhere within the enclosing scope (function, class, file).
 So when Python compiles the function, it sees `counter =` and knows that this function has its own _local_ variable called `counter`.
 Later, when Python tries to run the function, it needs to compute `counter + 1`.
 What's `counter`?
 Well, it's a variable local to this function.
-But nothing has been assigned to it yet, so Python raises the `NameError`.
+But nothing has been assigned to it yet, so Python raises the `UnboundLocalError`.

 There are a few ugly workarounds for this, and the most common—and probably more correct than the above—is to replace the function with a callable object that remembers its own state.
 Python 3 also introduces a `nonlocal` keyword to solve the above problem; it tells Python "hey, I know I'm assigning to this variable here, but I really mean to assign to the one _outside_ this function."